Table of contents

 - Feelings of uselessness or excessive or inappropriate guilt almost daily.

 - Reduced ability to process thought or concentration, or faltering, nearly every day.

 - Recurrent thoughts of death, random suicidal ideas, or a suicide attempt, or an elaborate plan for committing suicide.

 A doctor may recommend a physical exam, lab tests, a psychiatric exam, or use DSM-5 criteria to diagnose an individual.
 A physical exam can determine if depression is linked to an underlying health problem.
 Likewise, lab tests can detect problems related to the disease, such as an abnormally functioning thyroid.
 The psychiatric exam may include a questionnaire that helps a mental health professional analyze symptoms, thoughts, feeling, and behavior patterns.

 Doctors can successfully treat depression in the majority of individuals.
+Advice, diagnosis, or treatment should always come from a healthcare professional.
 Possible treatment options include drug treatment with antidepressants, psychotherapy, or a combination of drug and psychotherapeutic treatment, which is increasingly being supplemented and supported by online therapy programs.

 Other therapy methods such as electroconvulsive therapy, light therapy or awake therapy, sports, and exercise therapy complement the treatment options.
 The success of treatment depends heavily on the individual, and it often takes trial and error to determine the best approach.

 Depression is a medical condition treated with antidepressants.
 They improve the way the brain uses certain chemicals to control mood or stress.
 Antidepressants may take 2-4 weeks to work, and going off of them requires consultation with a doctor and medical advice.
 Stopping them abruptly can cause withdrawal symptoms.